Reviewed by Mary McLaughlin

 Types of students:

-Autism, hearing impairment, deaf/blindness, developmental delay, emotionally disturbed, intellectual disability, mental retardation, orthopedic impairment, other health impairment, learning disability, speech or language impairment, traumatic brain injury, visual impairment, gifted
+Autism, hearing impairment, deaf/blindness, developmental delay, emotionally disturbed, intellectual disability, orthopedic impairment, other health impairment, learning disability, speech or language impairment, traumatic brain injury, visual impairment, gifted

 Individualized Educational Plan (IEP) Goals